 If baby isn’t sleeping, Mom (and other caretakers) are often not sleeping either.
 It’s often unpopular in Western cultures to admit that lack of sleep is harmful to mothers as well.
 Lack of sleep dramatically increases the likelihood that a Mom will suffer from postpartum anxiety or depression.
 Not to mention the effects sleep deprivation can have on a person’s ability to safely navigate a car, or deal with any number of tasks that require attention and concentration.
 Sleep deprived mothers have a harder time feeling they are performing their best at home, to say nothing of work.

 Why you should sleep train your baby now

-One reason families forgo sleep training is because, in a sleep deprived and truly exhausted state, sleep training may seem like a complicated and daunting task.
-Baby Sleep Trainer online programs provide affordable, clear, and easy to watch content that can help children get the sleep they need quickly – and most importantly, with the least amount of crying as possible, as well as the hands on support Mom needs.
+One reason families forgo sleep training is because in a sleep deprived, and truly exhausted state, sleep training may seem like a complicated and daunting task.
+Baby Sleep Trainer online programs provide affordable, clear, and easy to watch content that can help children get the sleep they need quickly.
+And, most importantly, with the least amount of crying as possible.
+Plus the hands on support Mom needs.
 If your baby isn’t sleeping, there is hope!

 It’s normal to feel nervous!

 Most of my clients tell me that, among other emotions, they feel nervous about starting sleep training.
 I always tell them that it would be weird if they didn’t feel a bit nervous!
-After all, there’s a tremendous amount of false information out there when it comes to the safety of sleep training, but thankfully you can feel confident that when implementing a program like the Baby Sleep Trainer method, your child can get the sleep they need in less time than you think, with the least amount of crying as possible.
+After all, there’s a tremendous amount of false information out there when it comes to the safety of sleep training.
+You can feel confident that when implementing a program like the Baby Sleep Trainer method, your child can get the sleep they need in less time than you think, and with the least amount of crying as possible.

 Remember, there are lots of reasons to sleep train your baby.